agilitation/axeptio-android-sdk/README.md

 ### Kotlin

 In the main `Activity` of your app, initialize the SDK by calling the `initialize` method providing a `clientId` and a `version`.
-Once the initialization is completed, you can make the widget appear by calling the `showConsentDialog` method.
+Once the initialization is completed, you can make the widget appear by calling the `showConsentView` method.

 *MainActivity.kt*
 ```kotlin